A Planar Huygens Antenna Utilizing Crossed Electric and Magnetic Dipoles: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he pursuit of superdirective antennas has been an enduring challenge for nearly a century.
+\IEEEPARstart{T}he pursuit of superdirective antennas has remained a major challenge for nearly a century.
 Harrington investigated the fundamental relationship between antenna size and gain using spherical wave functions \cite{harrington1958gain}.
-The theoretical maximum gain for an antenna enclosed within a sphere of radius $r$, known as Harrington’s limit, is expressed as
+The theoretical maximum gain for an antenna enclosed within a sphere of radius $r$, known as the Harrington limit, is expressed as

-Here, the assumption $N = kr$ is considered to relate to the physical size of the antenna, indicating the approximate transition of rapid and slowly varying waves of the Hankel function with $k$ being the wavenumber and $r$ the radius of the sphere in which the antenna can be enclosed.
+Here, $N = kr$ is considered to relate to the physical size of the antenna, indicating the approximate transition of rapid and slowly varying waves of the Hankel function, with $k$ being the wavenumber and $r$ the radius of the sphere in which the antenna can be enclosed.
 For large $kr$, the gain limit simplifies to ${(kr)}^2$, which corresponds to the gain of a uniformly illuminated circular aperture.
 Although Harrington's limit is often associated with superdirectivity, a widely accepted definition by Hansen \cite{hansen1981fundamental} states that a superdirective antenna exhibits greater directivity than a similar-sized antenna with uniform excitation.
 The directivity of a uniformly illuminated aperture is given by

-where $\lambda_0$ is the free-space wavelength, and \textit{A} represents the physical aperture size.
+where $\lambda_0$ is the free-space wavelength, and \textit{A} represents the physical size of the aperture.